farrelleoin93/Milestone-1-Recipe-Site/README.md

 2. The style.css file was passed through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) and got the result: "Congratulations!
 No Error Found."

+3. I used the Lighthouse function in DevTools and following the results  I used [TinyPNG](https://tinypng.com/) to reduce the size of all images to improve the speed of my webiste.
+Although It also suggested that my colouring scheme was not contrasting enough I decided to not change this as I am happy with the overall look of the website.

+4. Further Testing
+  - This site was tested on the following browsers: Google Chrome.
+Microsoft Edge, Internet Explorer and Safari.
+  - This website was tested on multiple devices, including: Desktop, iPad, iPhone 5/6/7/8/X, Samsung Galaxy S5.
+  - I also asked my friends to test out my the websie and report any bugs that they found.
+  - All links were tested.
+  - I applied Unicorn Revealer to all pages.

+5. User Stories
+     - *As a user, I want to understand what the site is for.* - I feel that this was achieved by the us of the hero image on the hom page and the brief description below this image.
+     - *As a user, I want to be able to easily find recipes to cook matching my ability in the kitchen.* - I feel that this was achieved by choosing recipes of different difficulty to feature on the site.
+     - *As a user, I want to be able to easily navigate through the site even on my first visit.* - I feel that this was achieved by the clear and self-explanatory links on each page.
+     - *As a user, I want to be able to find recipes that I have seen on the site in the past.* - I feel that this was achieved by placing all recipes in pages that are labelled as the type of course that matches them.
+     - *As a user, I want to be able to contact the owner of the website.* - I feel that this was achieved by the form on the contact us page.

+6. Site Owner Goals
+     - *As a site owner, I want to be able to supply aspiring cooks with recipes suitable for beginners.* - I feel that this was achieved by providing a recipe that is easy to navigate and use lots of images of appealing dishes.
+     - *As a site owner, I want to be able to supply recipes to people with all levels of cooking abilities.* - I feel that this was achieved by  choosing recipes of different difficulty to feature on the site.
+     - *As a site owner, I want to able to answer any questions that site users might have.* - I feel that this was achieved by the form on the contact us page.
+     - *As a site owner, I want to increase the volume of people visiting this site.* - I feel that this was achieved by providing a recipe that is easy to navigate and use lots of images of appealing dishes.

 ## <a name="bugs">Bugs</a>

 ---

+1. When I first passed the recipe pages through he HTML validator I got the following errors:
+     - "Error: Bad value 80% for attribute width on element img: Expected a digit but saw % instead."
+     This was solved by creating a div element and applying the width value in the style.css file instead.
+     - "Error: Bad value auto for attribute height on element img: Expected a digit but saw a instead."
+     This was solved by creating a div element and applying the width value in the style.css file instead.
+     - "Error: No p element in scope but a p end tag seen."
+     This was solved by replacing the p element with a div.

+2. I had a small bit of horizontal scroll on my pages, this was solved by by using Unicorn Revealer to find some unwanted margins.

 ## <a name="deployment">Deployment</a>